ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 # Introduction

-**TASK 3 WIP**

 Digital forensics (aka digital forensic science) is field committed to recovering and investigating evidence found in digital devices.

-Field is too large to cover in single lab (there exist many different digital forensic subfields) so this lab this lab only intends to give you slight intro to the digital forensic investigation related issues.
+Field is too large to cover in single lab (there exist multiple different digital forensic subfields) so this lab this lab only intends to give you slight intro to the digital forensic investigation related issues.

 You can find good overview of the fied from [Wikipedia](https://en.wikipedia.org/wiki/Digital_forensics)

 ## Practical arrangements of this lab

-This lab does not require any spesific Linux distribution to be used.
+This lab does not require any specific Linux distribution to be used.
 You are required to install quite many tools yourself, so anything you can install them on is good enough.
 Kali image used earlier in this course should work reasonably well with this lab (and it has large set of needed tools already installed).

 All memory and image dumps are available at same place than virtual machines (packages are stored under folder "Digital_Forensics").
 Server logs of Task 2 are available in there too.